codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 It is stressful to be at an expert event.
 As an audience member you don't want to appear less able than others.
 As a presenter, it is worse.
 Presenting is a balancing act.
-You neither want to sound condescending, overload the audience, make people feel stupid, appear too basic ... and, and, and...
+You neither want to sound condescending, overload the audience, make people feel stupid, appear too basic … and, and, and…

 I've heard the following expressions at a lot of events and I always cringed a bit.
 Often they are OK, and no harm done.
-But,to improve as presenters it may be a good idea to be more conscious about what we do and what effects it can have.
+But,to get better as presenters it may be a good idea to be more conscious about what we do and what effects it can have.

-## "This is easy..."
+## "This is easy…"

 We often try to calm down the audience by making what we show appear simple.
-The problem with that is that what is simple for us might still be confusing to the people in the room.
+The problem with that is that what is simple for us might still be confusing to the people in the room or online .
 Add peer-pressure to that and people will neither speak up that they don't understand, nor feel empowered.
 The opposite applies -- by saying something is easy and people failing to grasp or apply it, we make them feel stupid.
 If you make me feel stupid, you may inspire me to get better.
 But I don't do it for the right reason -- I do it out of guilt and self-doubt.
+Even worse, depending on who you are, making you feel stupid may inspire you to attack instead.
+Often you see people shoot down things in flames as stupid and not needed because they don't see its usefulness.

 The worst way to use "this is easy" is when you rely on a lot of abstractions or tools to achieve the easy bit.
 Each of those could be a